solana-labs/solana/docs/src/proposals/partitioned-inflationary-rewards-distribution.md

 1. stake accounts reads/writes during the `rewarding interval`

-`epoch_start..epoch_start+N+M` Because of the delayed credit of the rewards, Reads to those stake accounts may not will return the value that the user are expecting (viz. not include the recent epoch stake rewards).
+`epoch_start..epoch_start+N+M` Because of the delayed credit of the rewards, Reads to those stake accounts will not return the value that the user are expecting (viz. not include the recent epoch stake rewards).
 Writes to those stake accounts will be lost once the reward are credited on block `epoch_start+N+M`.
 We will need to modify the runtime to restrict read/writes to